 3.4.3.1.
-Medical Therapy: General
+MEDICAL THERAPY: GENERAL (UPDATED)

 In the patient with MS, the major problem is mechanical obstruction to inflow at the level of the MV, and no medical therapy will specifically relieve the fixed obstruction.
-The left ventricle is protected from a volume or pressure overload, and thus, no specific medical therapy is required in the asymptomatic patient in normal sinus rhythm who has mild MS. Because rheumatic fever is the primary cause of MS, prophylaxis against rheumatic fever is recommended.
-Infective endocarditis is uncommon but does occur in isolated MS (368,369), and appropriate endocarditis prophylaxis is also recommended.
+The LV is protected from a volume or pressure overload, and thus, no specific medical therapy is required in the asymptomatic patient in normal sinus rhythm who has mild MS. Because rheumatic fever is the primary cause of MS, prophylaxis against rheumatic fever is recommended.